Frequently Asked Questions

 Can I complete my degree online?

 Our accrediting body, the Association of Theological Schools, does not allow students to complete an entire degree online.
-You need to complete 1/3 of the coursework for any degree in residency on a campus, either the main Harrisonburg campus, or through the Lancaster extension.
+You need to complete 1/3 of the coursework for any degree in residency on campus.
 However, we do offer hybrid courses, which meet residency requirements and only require that a student spend one week per semester on campus.
 Online-only courses are also available.

 I just want to audit a class.
 What do I do?